-11.2.4 Checks of

-sources and

-supply

-points

-The Assessor must retain evidence that confirms any source or end use to be excluded from the rating and substantiate the grounds for the exclusion.

-Documents that can be used as evidence that confirms sources and supply points:

-- a) A single document that list of sources/supply points to the building with notes to confirm whether they are included or excluded.
-This document may be a marked up-

-- 1) single line diagram;

-- 2) metering schematic; or

-- 3) reticulation diagram.

-Documents that can be used as evidence supporting the grounds for exclusion of supply points can include-

-- b) site photos;

-- c) Assessor site notes; and

-- d) other relevant reticulation documentation.
+11.2.4 Checks of Section 4.3.2 Required information sources and supply Section 4.3.3 The Assessor must retain evidence that confirms any source or end use to be excluded from the rating and substantiate the grounds for the exclusion. points Documentation examples Documents that can be used as evidence that confirms sources and supply points: a) A single document that list of sources/supply points to the building with notes to confirm whether they are included or excluded.
+This document may be a marked up- 1) single line diagram; 2) metering schematic; or 3) reticulation diagram.
+Documents that can be used as evidence supporting the grounds for exclusion of supply points can include- b) site photos; c) Assessor site notes; and d) other relevant reticulation documentation.
 Note: It is acknowledged that access to and labelling of distribution boards may not always be sufficient to fully substantiate the grounds for exclusion of a supply point.
 In these cases, the Assessor may need to make educated assumptions regarding coverage of individual distribution boards.
 The basis of these assumptions should be fully documented.
-If an Assessor is uncertain, they should contact the National Administrator.
+If an Assessor is uncertain, they should contact the National Administrator .

-11.2.5 Confirmation of metering systems

-The Assessor must retain evidence of the location and type of all utility and non-utility metering systems used in the rating.
+11.2.5 Confirmation of metering systems Section 4.4.1 Required information The Assessor must retain evidence of the location and type of all utility and non-utility metering systems used in the rating.
 Note: This information is required to satisfy the requirements of the Rules.
 If the Assessor is unable to document it based on their site observations then it is expected that a third party would be engaged by the building owner to draft a single line diagram, metering schematic or reticulation diagram.

-Documents that can be used as supporting evidence can include:

-- a) Site photos.

-- b) Assessor site notes.

-- c) Reticulation documentation, including single line diagrams and metering schematics.
+Documentation examples Documents that can be used as supporting evidence can include: a) Site photos. b) Assessor site notes. c) Reticulation documentation, including single line diagrams and metering schematics.
 Information on meter location should be mark-up (by hand or otherwise) of the meter identification used when entering the metering system into the NABERS rating input form.
 Information on meter types, as listed in Section 4.4 (e.g. cumulative, non-cumulative, soft, virtual or high voltage), should be recorded in the site notes.
 Note 1: It is sufficient for the Assessor to confirm "all non-utility metering systems used in the rating are cumulative meters" in their site visit notes.
 Note 2: Where no documentation is available for a metering system, the Assessor needs to document this information (by hand or otherwise), to the best of their knowledge.

-11.2.6 High-voltage

-electricity

-metering

-The Assessor must retain evidence of any LV meters used in place of utility HV meters and justification of replacement.

-Documents that can be used as evidence of the locations where LV meters are used can include:

-- a) Single line diagrams.

-- b) Metering schematics.

-- c) Reticulated diagrams.
+11.2.6 High-voltage Section 4.4.5 Required information electricity metering The Assessor must retain evidence of any LV meters used in place of utility HV meters and justification of replacement. motoring Documentation examples Documents that can be used as evidence of the locations where LV meters are used can include: a) Single line diagrams. b) Metering schematics. c) Reticulated diagrams.
 Note: Where these are unavailable, the Assessor may use documented professional assessment of the metering system configuration based on available documentation and site inspection.
 For justification of the use of LV meters, an energy balance should be performed and documented.

-3 Documentation required for Chapter 5: Utility metering consumption data
+11.3 Documentation required for Chapter 5: Utility metering consumption data